70+ recipes both kids and adults will love + tips on how to avoid processed foods.

-I got the idea to do dinosaur fossils when I browsed on Pinterest and saw this homemade holiday ornament craft from Homemade Grits.
-I’ll probably try the ornaments when the holidays get closer, but the recipe for the dough worked out great for us.
+I got the idea to do a dinosaur fossil craft when I browsed on Pinterest and saw this homemade holiday ornament craft from Homemade Grits.
+My kids loved seeing how dinosaur fossils were made.

 - 2 cups of flour